dltmjk/ellul/content/zettelkasten/literature notes/Honour/Atoms/Limbs/Models as Instruments.md

 The representation of these targets, and the ability to run interventions on these causal variables, along with grounding within a certain theory.
 Allows for the creation of scientific explanation

-DNNs are a specific type of model, due to the architecture running as a computer program.
-Diagram
-Conceptual Model -> Simulation Model (Neurons and Biases) -> Computerised model (Transistors and Logic Gates) -> Actual Phenomenon.

-How does explanation arise from this phenomenon representing.

-Note that we will be working with two types of explanation: Explaining the functioning of a system and explaining the underlying phenomenon.

-Drawing from the philosophy of science literature on

-Types of models

-What does this actually mean?
-How are they phenomenon targeted and representational?

-They are phenomenon targeted and representational

-How do we usually explain phenomenon and where do we go wrong with DNNs?

-Mills method of difference.
-At what point do we fail being able to represent a DNNs internal mechanisms?

-Opacity Arguments.

-Therefore, models need to encode concepts and present these concepts in a way to allow for reasoning and inference.
-Similar to causal mechanical (CM) model explanations in the philosophy of science.

-Doctor example.

-This is also why we can't justify DNNs just on their architecture, different from the T-DNN.
-Models require reasoning for how the input got to the output, but causal instruments require justification that the DNN is doing what is was meant to do.

-Do DNNs have concepts?

-Can these concepts be represented?

-They are not semantically decomposable

-Therefore, they cannot entirely be used to justify the reliability of a model.
-They can be used in an interventionist way to allow for people to do things with the underlying phenomenon (Bujisman)